gethinode/docs/content/en/guides/optimization.md

 2. **Eliminate render-blocking resources**

-   Hinode includes the `main.bundle.js` file in the page body by default, thus keeping this file from the critical rendering path.
-However, the `main.css` file is render-blocking by default - even if included in the page body.
+   Hinode includes the `main.bundle.js` file in the page body instead of the header by default, thus keeping this file from the critical rendering path.
+However, the `main.css` file is render-blocking by default - no matter where included.
 Reducing the size of this file will improve the page loading performance.

 3. **Reduce unused CSS and JavaScript**